sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-14.md

 Let's break it down:

-- There are 4 green nodes for `(c x 2)` corresponding to how many time you can subtract a nickel from 12, plus one.
+- There are 4 green nodes for `(cc x 2)`, corresponding to how many times you can subtract a nickel (5 cents) from 12, plus one.
-- Then for each of the green node, there is the option of using only pennies, which is the case that we looked at first.
+- Then for each of the green node, the path below corresponds to the option of using only pennies, which is the case that we looked at first.

-For an amount $n$, there is at most $Floor\left(\frac n5\right)+1$ times you can subtract nickels from it before reaching zero or a negative value.
-By simplifying a little and ignoring the floor that won't impact a lot the result when the number grows larger, we can split the number of calls to `cc` and compute $T(n,2)$:
+For an amount $n$, there is at most $Floor\left(\frac n5\right)+1$ times you can subtract a nickel (5 cents) before reaching zero or a negative value.
+By simplifying a little, and ignoring the floor that won't impact, the result when the number grows larger, it is possible to estimate the number of calls to `cc` as $T(n,2)$ which are composed of two parts:

-- there is $\frac n5+1$ green node
+- There is $\frac n5+1$ green nodes.
-- for each green node, there is a node for pennies that start from the value $n$
+- for each green node, there is a node for pennies that start from the value $n$.

 We can rewrite this as an equation and simplify it: